 The plant produces fragrant flowers that are cream in color during the early summer months.
 It can grow to 30 feet high, making it an excellent climber.

 The delphinium is a tall flower, growing around 39 to 78 inches tall.
 The plants produce spires of long-lasting blooms.

 Originally these were solely a blue plant, but cultivars offer shades of pink, white, and red.
 These plants do well with some climbing plants such as clematis, but tall flowers may need to be staked.

 The Desert Rose, or Adenium obesum is a plant that also goes by the name impala lily.
 This succulent plant produces colors that vary from pure white to a deep red.

-Rather than being related to roses, it is related to periwinkles and oleander.
-These plants are hardy and can even tolerate some benign neglect.
+Rather than being related to roses, this plant is related to periwinkles and oleander.
+These succulent plants are hardy and can even tolerate some benign neglect.